Talking about money may lead to better and more harmonious relationships. Listen now for some life hacks to help you get these conversations started.

 |

 Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.
-Wealth & Investment Management offers financial products and services through bank and brokerage affiliates of Wells Fargo & Company.
-Bank products and services are available through Wells Fargo Bank, N.A., Member FDIC.
+Bank products and services are available through Wells Fargo Bank, N.A.

 Brokerage products and services are offered through Wells Fargo Advisors, a trade name used by Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and nonbank affiliates of Wells Fargo & Company.